Volume II, Issue 2 | October 6, 2016 |

 Then watch for that media coverage to turn up in the press or on line.
 Keep a digital scrapbook of the coverage and share it

-3. Finally, what’s more gratifying than seeing Libertarian ideas in the media?
+with your team. - Finally, what’s more gratifying than seeing Libertarian ideas in the media?
 Seeing them in the election results, of course.

 As soon as the results are in on Election Day, you’ll want to evaluate which exorbitant taxes and bonds were successfully defeated.